Olivia Chance

-Olivia Juliet Bridget Chance (born 5 October 1993) is a New Zealand footballer who plays as an attacking midfielder or a left winger for Kolbotn IL the New Zealand at international level.
+Olivia Juliet Bridget Chance (born 5 October 1993) is a New Zealand footballer who plays as an attacking midfielder or a left winger for the New Zealand at international level.
 She formerly played for Breiðablik of the Icelandic Úrvalsdeild, Everton and Bristol City of the English FA WSL, Sheffield United of the English FA Women's Championship, and Brisbane Roar of the Australian W-League.

 College career

 Chance joined the South Florida Bulls in 2012.
 In her freshman year she was named to the All-Big East Rookie Team.
 She played four seasons for the Bulls leading the team in goals during the 2013, 2014 and 2015 season.
 Chance finished her college career with 31 goals from 79 appearances.

 Club career

 Chance played club football with Claudelands Rovers, helping them to become the first non-Auckland side in 15 years to win the national women's cup.

 Breiðablik

 In July 2016, Chance signed with Icelandic club Breiðablik UBK of the Úrvalsdeild.